 It has been said that were they alive today, Plato, Descartes, Leibniz and other philosophers might be in departments of computer science.
 I agree.
-In fact, I believe that the best philosophy today is done in the departments of the natural sciences, not departments of philosophy.
-In this essay, I will begin by focusing on the general relationship between philosophy and science and then turn my focus particularly on philosophical issues in the computer sciences.
-I conclude the science continues to replace philosophy.1
+In fact, I believe that the best philosophy today is done in the departments of the natural sciences, not departments of philosophy.1

 WESTERN PHILOSOPHY GRADUALLY GIVES WAY TO SCIENCE